ILLGrenoble/preql/README.md

 ### Example queries

 Here is a list of some example queries.
-You can find more examples in the tests directory.
+You can find more examples, look at the in the [FilterQueryTest](https://github.com/ILLGrenoble/preql/blob/master/src/test/java/eu/ill/preql/FilterQueryTest.java) file in the tests directory.

 **Examples matrix**